Altinn/altinn-studio-docs/content/app/monitoring/faq/_index.en.md

 ---

 {{% notice info %}}
-Do you have any good tips or questions that you needs answers?
+Do you have any good tips or questions that you are in need of answers?

 Please contribute to this page by using the __Edit page on GitHub__ feature at the bottom of this page!
 {{% /notice %}}